edthedev/edthedev.github.io/resume/index.md

 # Edward C. Delaporte V

-I make computers better at meeting the needs of humans - through a deep understanding of computers and strong empathy for humans.
+I apply my deep understanding of computers and strong empathy for humans to make computers better at meeting the needs of humans.

 ## Contact Info